haskell/ghcup-hs/README.md

 * `GHCUP_SKIP_UPDATE_CHECK`: Skip the (possibly annoying) update check when you run a command
 * `CC`/`LD` etc.: full environment is passed to the build system when compiling GHC via GHCup

+On windows, there are additional variables:

+* `GHCUP_MSYS2`: where to find msys2, so we can invoke shells and other cool stuff

 ### Installing custom bindists

 There are a couple of good use cases to install custom bindists: